AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/5-Explore-and-configure-the-AWS-Management-Console/5.1-Config-Default-Region/index.md

 ![AWS Support](/images/5-console/5.1/10.png?width=90pc)

-**Note:** setting up the default Region is very important, to avoid deploying services on other AWS Regions that are not in accordance with the original orientation
+**Note:** Setting up the default Region is very important to avoid accidentally deploying services in other AWS Regions that do not align with your initial planning.

-Congratulations, You have completed the lab
+Congratulations!
+You have completed the lab.